rogueprogrammer/Advanced_Compiler_Optimization/README.md

 OPTIMIZER:
 1. Compute info about a program
-2. Use that info to perform program transformations.
+2. Use that info to perform program transformations with the goal of optimizing the run-time execution.